JeremyACase/ubiquia/README.md

       outputSubSchema:
         modelName: ClassificationResult

-      # Various configuration for the adapter, such as whether to persist payload traffic in the
+      # Various configuration for the node, such as whether to persist payload traffic in the
       # Ubiquia database for later diagnostics/analysis.
-      adapterSettings:
+      nodeSettings:
         persistInputPayload: true
         persistOutputPayload: true
         validateOutputPayload: false